nnhai1991/android-interview-questions/README.md

 #### Concurrency

 * **What does the keyword `synchronized` mean?** [Link](https://stackoverflow.com/a/1085745/2621950)
+- When you have two threads that are reading and writing to the same 'resource', say a variable named foo, you need to ensure that these threads access the variable in an atomic way.
+Without the synchronized keyword, your thread 1 may not see the change thread 2 made to foo, or worse, it may only be half changed.
+This would not be what you logically expect.
 * **What is a `ThreadPoolExecutor`?** [MindOrks](https://blog.mindorks.com/threadpoolexecutor-in-android-8e9d22330ee3)

 * **What is `volatile` modifier?** [Jenkov](http://tutorials.jenkov.com/java-concurrency/volatile.html)